Ivan-Khar/hat-command/README.md

 Thanks for translations:
 * AqUpd - Russian and English.

-You can PR new translations https://github.com/AquUpd/hat-command/wiki/Translations
+You can add new translations [Wiki page](https://github.com/AquUpd/hat-command/wiki/Translations)